No increase in passengers, despite extra trains

 Rail services ran at only just half of the normal timetable in recent weeks due to the coronavirus pandemic causing a collapse in demand and a rise in staff sickness.

-The Rail Delivery Group said train operators had been operating 50 per cent of the normal timetable up until yesterday, when it was increased to 70 per cent.
+The Rail Delivery Group said train operators had been running 50 per cent of the normal timetable up until yesterday, when it was increased to 70 per cent.

 Transport operators have been told by the Government to rearrange, remove or limit seating "to try and ensure social distancing is observed".